 The crux of the Obama Doctrine has been to seek multilateral intervention when possible and unilateral action when necessary.
 Over the last eight years, Washington has avoided intervening in conflicts that, in the view of the administration, did not pose core national security threats, whether in Asia, Europe, or the Middle East.

-But this seemingly credible foreign policy approach was overshadowed by the administration’s “pivot to ,” wherein Washington chose to focus more on Asian security and less on transatlantic concerns.
+But this seemingly credible foreign policy approach was overshadowed by the administration’s “pivot to Asia,” wherein Washington chose to focus more on Asian security and less on transatlantic concerns.
 The United States sent fresh troops to Australia, bolstered its presence in Japan, and established new naval access in the Philippines and Singapore.
 European and Middle Eastern allies, sensing that Washington was neglecting their needs in order to counterbalance China’s ascendance, reacted negatively.
 The Obama administration soon rebranded the policy as the “rebalance to Asia,” but it was too late to reassure allies sufficiently.

 For its part, Beijing condemned the policy as “containment,” despite the fact that the military shift also coincided with a wider set of more palatable diplomatic and economic policies aimed at the country.
 With this in mind, China fast-tracked younger hard-line leaders into power, such as President Xi Jinping, who has worked to counterbalance U.S. influence in the region and pursue a more militaristic grand strategy.
 Xi’s foreign policy now threatens U.S. allies and has led to a tense fight over land rights and sovereignty in the East and South China Seas.
 Although China’s rise may have been inevitable, Washington mistakenly provided the catalyst that hard-liners needed in order to alter China’s grand strategy.
 Now, it has changed from a peaceful rise to an aggressive expansion.